 - Avoid certain weightlifting exercises that are more stressful on your spine.
 Some of these are squats, clean-and-jerks, snatches, and dead-lifts.

-- Ask your health care provider or trainer whether a weightlifting belt would be helpful for you.
+- Ask your provider or trainer whether a weightlifting belt would be helpful for you.

 The golf swing requires forceful rotation of your spine, and this puts stress on your spinal muscles, ligaments, joints, and disks.